 As you can tell from a blend in which it is included that weighs in total 1300mcg this is hardly a standard dose.
 So, there is no way enough Ginseng is present in Organifi Red Juice!

 How Does Organifi Red Juice Taste?

-Claiming to be a ‘tart-sweet’ taste, you can tell from the ingredients that the overriding flavour of this will be a sweet berry taste.
+Claiming to be a ‘tart-sweet’ taste, you can tell from the ingredients that the overriding flavor of this will be a sweet berry taste.
 It may well be pleasant, but there’s not a lot that it needs to mask as the other ingredients are in such low quantities.

 There’s a chance that you might experience a little digestive discomfort when taking a drink of Organifi Red Juice for the first time, due to the combination of new and fruit-based ingredients in your system.

 It’s also wise to check whether any of the ingredients have been known to cause you any problems in the past.